 Black Blister Beetle (Epicauta pennsylvanica)

-Detailing the identifying qualities of the Black Blister Beetle, including physical features and territorial reach.
+Detailing the physical features, habits, territorial reach and other identifying qualities of the Black Blister Beetle.

 Updated: 2/5/2018; Authored By Staff Writer; Content ©www.InsectIdentification.org

 Blister Beetles can look ordinary and unassuming, but under duress, they can leave quite a mark on insects and humans alike.